tronprotocol/java-tron/SECURITY.md

 ## Reporting a Vulnerability
 **Please do not file a public ticket** mentioning the vulnerability.
-To find out how to disclose a vulnerability in TRON visit [https://hackerone.com/tron_dao](https://hackerone.com/tron_dao?type=team) or email [bounty@tron.network](mailto:bounty@tron.network).
+To find out how to report a vulnerability in TRON, visit [https://hackerone.com/tron_dao](https://hackerone.com/tron_dao?type=team) or email [bounty@tron.network](mailto:bounty@tron.network).
 Please read the [disclosure policy](https://www.hackerone.com/disclosure-guidelines) for more information about publicly disclosed security vulnerabilities.